apache/lucene/lucene/core/src/generated/jdk/README.md

     limitations under the License.
  -->

-# Generated JDK signatures files
+# Generated Java API signatures files

 This directory contains generated `.apijar` files.
 Those are special JAR files containing class files that only have public signatures of certain packages of the Java class library, but no bytecode at all.
-Those files are only used to compile the MR-JAR of Apache Lucene while allowing to linking against APIs only provided as preview APIs in future JDK versions.
+Those files are only used to compile the MR-JAR of Apache Lucene while allowing to link against APIs only provided as preview APIs in future JDK versions.

 `.apijar` files are provided for developer's convenience in the Lucene source tree.